LLSouf/pss/README.md

 TOTAL : total_memory_usage unit percentage% [total_progress_bar]
 ```
 ## ⚙️ Configuration
+Modify 15518924 value to match your system's total memory in KB

+Adjust progress bar width by changing the multiplier in bartotval calculation

+Edit the appcust array to track different processes

 Custom process groups can be modified in the script by editing the appcust array:
 ```bash
 appcust=("chrome" "discord" "python" "i3" "gvfs" "systemd" "at-spi" "vim")